 Be aware that you may be arrested and charged with a DUI even if you are not impaired and even if your BAC is below 0.08.
 In Arizona, the law is written so that you may be charged in several different ways, making a good defense that much more important to your case.
 These are typically First-Time DUI's, not an extreme DUI.

-Our job as Arizona DUI attorneys at Canyon State Law Firm in Arizona is to hold the State accountable and make them prove beyond a reasonable doubt that their claims against you are true.
+Our job as Arizona DUI attorneys at Genesis DUI & Criminal Defense Lawyers in Arizona is to hold the State accountable and make them prove beyond a reasonable doubt that their claims against you are true.
 Many DUI cases are won and lost on technicalities – often revolving around the way evidence against you is gathered and handled.
 Consequently, it is very important that you contact us as soon as possible so we put together an appropriate plan of action depending on the facts of your particular case.

 As your DUI Attorneys in Arizona, we fight for your rights and aggressively advocate the position of each and every one of our clients.